Feature Photo: CBS Television, Public domain, via Wikimedia Commons

 # 7 – What Do You Want With Me?

 On the US Billboard Easy Listening chart, “What Do You Want With Me?” became a number nine hit for Chad & Jeremy.
-On the US Billboard Hot 100, it peaked at number fifty-one and was at its most popular in Canada at number five.
+On the US Billboard Hot 100, it peaked at number 51 and was most popular in Canada at number 5.
 Coming from the album Chad & Jeremy Sing for You, “What Do You Want With Me?” was one of the numerous recordings made by the duo while still with their first record label, World Artists.
 As a song about a man wondering why a particular woman wants to interfere with his relationship with his current love, this serves as a lyrically gentle reminder to leave the past where it belongs and move on.

 # 6 – Distant Shores

-“Distant Shores” was the final time Chad & Jeremy realized a top forty hit as it peaked at number thirty on the US Billboard Hot 100 after its release during the summer of 1966.
+“Distant Shores” was the final time Chad & Jeremy realized a top forty hit, as it peaked at number thirty on the US Billboard Hot 100 after its release during the summer of 1966.
 As the shift of musical interests threatened to leave the duo in the dust, “Distant Shores” became a more sophisticated sound considerably softer than the mix of folk and light pop they were previously known for.
 In Canada, this single became a number sixteen hit as its popularity was even more incredible.
 It would be the duo’s final hit in that nation.

 # 5 – If I Loved You

 “If I Loved You” charted as high as number twenty-three on the US Billboard Hot 100 after it was released as a single in 1965.
 On the US Billboard Easy Listening chart, it peaked as high as number six, marking this song as the third in a row from Chad & Jeremy to become a top ten hit on North American soil.
 Originally recorded as a 1945 show tune for the musical Carousel, “If I Loved You” was a reluctant love story that featured the vocalist struggling with personal security issues.
-This song has been recorded many times by a variety of artists.
+This song has been recorded many times by various artists.
 In 1945 alone, it was a hit for Perry Como, Frank Sinatra, Bing Crosby, and Harry James.
 For Chad & Jeremy, their version became a number twenty-three hit on the US Billboard Hot 100 in 1965.

 # 4 – Yesterday’s Gone